benoitc/gunicorn/docs/source/settings.rst

         def worker_exit(server, worker):
             pass

-Called just after a worker has been exited.
+Called just after a worker has been exited, in the worker process.

 The callable needs to accept two instance variables for the Arbiter and the just-exited Worker.